Kenron-Robinson/configure-ad/README.md

 <img src="https://github.com/Kenron-Robinson/configure-ad/blob/main/images/Creating%20users%20as%20jane_admin%20.PNG?raw=true" height="90%" width="80%"  />
 <br />
 <br />
- Click on the green arrow next to the help button to run the script. let it run until you have 50 users, its set to make 10000 but you really on need 30 to 50 to expriment with.
+ Click on the green arrow next to the help button to run the script. let it run until you have 50 users, its set to make 10000 but you really on need 30 to 50 to experiment with.
 <br />
 <br />
 <img src="https://github.com/Kenron-Robinson/configure-ad/blob/main/images/Creating%20users%20as%20jane_admin%203.PNG?raw=true" height="90%" width="80%"  />